 - Workers always wear gloves while moving cargo around the dock.

 - When using box cutters, workers cut away from their bodies.

 - There is no food or drink (besides water) on the dock.

 - When using flex conveyors, dock employees lock the brakes.

 - Workers use step ladders when stacking items above their heads.

 - After using pallet jacks, workers return them to their storage location.

 - Employees set broken pallets aside and do not use them.

 - When stacking pallets, employees put heavier items on the bottom.

 This checklist isn’t fully comprehensive.
 You may need to add or remove list items to match the variables in your operation.
-You can find a simple template at the top of this post, which provides an outline for you to customize this checklist for your team.
+You can find all these checklist items laid out in the simple template below.